-If you qualify for disability benefits from the Social Security Administration, you can get Medicare coverage.
-Knowing when your Medicare coverage will start, what it will cover, and much it will cost can help you make important decisions.
+If you qualify for disability benefits from the Social Security Administration, you can get Medicare coverage, regardless of your age.

 You can qualify for Medicare if you have a disability and have been approved for Social Security Disability Insurance (SSDI).
 In most cases, you’ll need to wait 24 months before your Medicare coverage begins.